 A minimum gift of $500 will allow you to dedicate a memorial brick.
 This amount covers the cost of the brick itself as well as the engraving and installation of the brick.
 The remaining balance of the donation goes to the scholarship fund at WA.

 The engraved text for your loved one’s brick should be no more than 4 lines with a maximum of 13 characters per line.

 PLEASE NOTE: The deadline for the Memorial Bricks Dedication at Homecoming is June 15.

-If you and/or your family or class would like to have a memorial brick dedicated for a member of the WA community who has passed, please contact Dawn Earl, Director of Alumni Relations, or you can click here to submit your donation and the text you’d like to have engraved.
+If you and/or your family or class would like to dedicate a memorial brick to a member of the WA community who has passed, please contact Dawn Earl, Director of Alumni Relations, or you can click here to submit your donation and the text you’d like to have engraved.